hiroyasuando/CH_traffic/code/README.md

 ## System requirements

-a.
-The codes can be run with python 3.7.0 or higher on any operating system.
+* The codes can be run with python 3.7.0 or higher on any operating system.

-b.
-We implemented the codes with python 3.7.0 on Mac.
+* We implemented the codes with python 3.7.0 on Mac.

-c.
-It is required c++ and g++ for calculation of the Wasserstein distance.
+* It is required c++ and g++ for calculation of the Wasserstein distance.

-d.
-No non-standard hardware is required.
+* No non-standard hardware is required.